Elena Kagan Supreme Court nomination: Response to the nomination

 The deans of over one-third of the country's law schools, 69 people in total, endorsed Elena Kagan's nomination in an open letter in early June.
 The letter lauded what it considered her coalition-building skills and "understanding of both doctrine and policy" as well as her written record of legal analysis.

-The National Rifle Association announced its opposition to Kagan, and stated that it would score the vote on her confirmation, meaning that Senators who vote in favor of Kagan would receive a lower rating from the organization.
+The National Rifle Association of America announced its opposition to Kagan, and stated that it would score the vote on her confirmation, meaning that Senators who vote in favor of Kagan would receive a lower rating from the organization.
 At the same time, the Brady Campaign to Prevent Gun Violence announced its support for Kagan's nomination.

 Judiciary Committee review

 Confirmation hearings

 Kagan's Confirmation hearing before the Senate Judiciary Committee began on June 28, 2010.
 From the 28th through the 30th, Kagan underwent two rounds of questioning by each member of the committee.

 Several witnesses were called to give testimony before the Judiciary Committee at the hearings.
 These witnesses included Kim Askew and William J. Kayatta, Jr. of the American Bar Association.
 The Democratic members of the committee called witnesses that included: